Permanent Clock

 Given that the counter begins by dividing the clock frequency by two, I’ve directly connected the original clock signal from the 555 timer to the MSB of the mux.
 The remaining seven inputs of the mux are connected from the seven most significant bits of the counter.

 The permanent clock’s timer configuration is very similar to that of the astable debugging clock.
-The bypass diode simply allows the capacitor to charge only through ${R_A}$ and to discharge only through $R_B$.
+The bypass diode forces the capacitor to charge through ${R_A}$ and discharge through $R_B$.

 With the bypass diode: